amient/affinity/README.md

  - `mapdb` module with MapDb implementation of the MemStore (Java)
  - `rocksdb` module with RocksDb implementation of the MemStore (Java)
  - `ws-client/` custom web socket with avro support written (Java)
+ - `spark` module exposes underlying kafka storage as CompactedKafkaRDD with all the serialization support

 The following core features are already in place: